 - 1. The name and address of the Applicant. - 2.
-A comprehensive description of the scope of the proposed Commercial Aeronautical Activity(ies). - 3.
-With respect to the real property that the Applicant seeks to lease from the County, or to sublease from another Entity: - (a) A map, to scale, depicting clearly the property's location, size, and borders. - (b) If applicable, who currently leases such property. - (c) What form of agreement with the property's lessor, if applicable, the Applicant proposes to enter into to lease or otherwise use such property. - (d) A map, to scale, of the amount, configuration, and location of (i) the land requested or desired to be constructed or leased from the County or (ii) the land or facilities to be subleased from another Entity for the purpose of conducting the Commercial Aeronautical Activity. - 4.
+A description of the scope of the proposed Commercial Aeronautical Activity(ies). - 3.
+With respect to the real property that the Applicant seeks to lease from the County, or to sublease from another Entity: - (a) If applicable, who currently leases such property. - (b) What form of agreement with the property's lessor, if applicable, the Applicant proposes to enter into to lease or otherwise use such property. - (c) A map, to scale, of the amount, configuration, and location of (i) the land or facilities requested or desired to be constructed or leased from the County or (ii) the land or facilities to be subleased from another Entity for the purpose of conducting the Commercial Aeronautical Activity. - 4.
 The names and the qualifications of the personnel to be involved in conducting such activity(ies). - 5.
-The financial responsibility and ability of the Applicant to perform and provide the activity(ies) sought for a minimum of five (5) years. - 6.
-The tools, equipment, services and inventory, if any, proposed to be furnished in connection with such activity(ies), including the number, type(s) and basing of aircraft to be provided or maintained, as applicable. - 7.5.
-Copies of the necessary certificates from the FAA or other authority where the same are required for the activity proposed, or demonstration that the Applicant can reasonably obtain such approvals. - 8.
-The requested or proposed date of commencement of the activity(ies) and the term of conducting the same.
+Copies of the necessary certificates from the FAA or other authority where the same are required for the activity proposed, or demonstration that the Applicant can reasonably obtain such approvals. - 6.
+The specific types and amounts of insurance proposed in accordance with minimum requirements for the activity(ies). - 7.
+Copies of all proposed safety and emergency response plans that are required by the County's form operating agreement, which is available for review from the Airports Director, in order to perform the proposed Commercial Aeronautical Activity(ies). - 8.
+For proposals that require construction on the Airport, copies of every Form 7460 that the Applicant or any of its principals has submitted to the FAA for that construction and any determinations the FAA has made with respect to such submission.